Paying for College

 • Avoid consolidating federal loans with private loans.
 It can strip away protections built into federal loans.

 • Use student loan calculators.
 Online student loan calculators can help you compare loans and also keep track of what kind of payments you’ll need to make when you graduate.
-Free calculators:
+Use this free free FinAid financial aid calculator.

 • Read your statements and track your payments carefully.
 Keep a written record of everything in case you need to dispute a statement.
 If you have a problem with your loan servicer, file a complaint with the Consumer Financial Protection Bureau.